feathr-ai/feathr/docs/how-to-guides/feathr-udfs.md

 ### What happened behind the scene and what is the limitation?

-What's happening behind the scene is, Feathr will copy the function and execute the function in the corresponding Spark cluster.
+What's happening behind the scene is, Feathr will copy the function (`add_new_dropoff_and_fare_amount_column` in this case) and execute the function in the corresponding Spark cluster.
 The execution order

 There are several limitations: